 - Assess internal and external corporate communication needs and develop strategic communication plans.

 - Effectively communicate with multiple stakeholder groups using various modes of communication.

-For more information, check out the curriculum for the Corporate Communication Major, Corporate Communication Minor or contact Dr. Jean Grow, Department Chair of Strategic Communication.
+For more information, check out the curriculum for the Corporate Communication Major, Corporate Communication Minor or contact Dr. Kati Berg, Department Chair of Strategic Communication.

 - Possible Careers

 As a Corporate Communication graduate, you’ll have the expertise to enter corporate communication departments, organizational communication fields and consulting industries.
 You’ll be prepared to work not only in corporate settings but also non-profit and government organizations.